czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I am proud of creating this program, and I can not wait to start the other pset which is more complex than this one!

 **Link to work:** N/A

+### Day 23: May 07, 2020

+**Today's Progress**: I refactored my code for the Caesar pset and its better now.
+After that I started to work on the substitution pset.

+**Thoughts:** : I am starting to realize that I kind of enjoy the coding process and sometimes during work I do some "sneaky coding" instead of my job.
+Maybe it seems bad but its exactly the opposite.
+Finally I can do what I want instead of doing something for someone who does not value it too much.
+I am doing things for myself as I value my work!

+**Link to work:** N/A